 - Infection of the blood.

-In a joint risk assessment report on L. monocytogenes in ready-to-eat food, FAO/WHO found that the elderly (people 60 years and older) were 2.6 times more likely to get listeriosis than the general healthy population.20 In the U.S. in 2011, the median age of non-pregnant people diagnosed with a severe form of listeriosis was 71 years.13
+In a joint risk assessment report on L. monocytogenes in ready-to-eat food, the Food and Agriculture Organization of the United Nations/World Health Organization found that the elderly (people 60 years and older) were 2.6 times more likely to get listeriosis than the general healthy population.
+In the U.S. in 2011, the median age of non-pregnant people diagnosed with a severe form of listeriosis was 71 years.

 Symptoms of listeriosis vary depending on the form and can come on suddenly.
-Symptoms may include fever, muscle aches, severe headache, nausea, vomiting, stiff neck, confusion, loss of balance, and convulsions.3, 19
+Symptoms may include fever, muscle aches, severe headache, nausea, vomiting, stiff neck, confusion, loss of balance, and convulsions.

 Listeriosis in Animals